-We are here at every stage of development — from birth to the teenage years — to help you care for your children.
+We're here at every stage of development — from birth to the teenage years — to help you care for your children.
 These new parent resources and free classes can help you care for your baby and yourself.

 You can download these resources in Spanish (PDF).